 This booklet can help you find some information, help and support about SEND easily.
 More information, as well as local services and activities, can be found on the Local Offer website which can be accessed on any device, or you can call Local Offer for more information on 01484 416919.

-www.kirkleeslocaloffer.org.uk
+You can also email us at LocalOffer@kirklees.gov.uk www.kirkleeslocaloffer.org.uk